timtaylor3/ELK-Stack/README.md

 ## Issues:
 + Once X-Pack is installed and the security features are configured, Kibana won't start.
 This issue does not appear to be related to the security settings.
+  +  kibana: FATAL CLI ERROR YAMLException: can not read a block mapping entry; a multiline key may not be an implicit key at line 57, column 1:

 ## Why CentOS?